maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     @media (max-width: 480px) { color: red }

-In this case, the media type All (implied by shorthand syntax) is matched against the devices user agent.
-If they match, evaluates to true, the device is then tested for a maximum width of 480px, e.g. a smart phone in portrait and landscape mode would pass this test, a desktop computer would not.
-If a device passes the second test the specified styles, the color red, is applied.
+In this case, the media type "All" (implied by shorthand syntax) is matched against a devices user agent.
+If it evaluates to trueBeen the device is then tested for a maximum width of 480px.
+If it passes the second test the specified styles, the color red, is applied.
 If false it is not, and the device continues to use the default font color.
+A smart phone in portrait and landscape mode would pass this test, a desktop computer would not.

-Unlike the old specification, media queries allow you to move beyond a finite set of media types, and test for a broader range of conditions including minimum and maximum widths, heights, screen orientation, [and more][].
+In addition to max-width, media queries allow you to test for a broader range of conditions including minimum widths, heights, screen orientation, [and more][].
 Perfect for serving up device sensitive styles and content to a wide range of devices.

 #### Target Devices